nramenta/flow/README.md

     {% extends some_condition ? custom_layout : "default_layout.html" %}

+You cannot however use expressions and variables that are calculated inside the template before the `extends` tag.
+This is because the extends tag is the first thing a template will evaluate regardless of where its position is in the template.
+This is also why it's best to put your `extends` tags somewhere at the top of your templates.
+For example, the following will not work:

+    {% set extend_template = true %}
+    {% extends "parent.html" if extend_template %}

+The following will also not work because `tpl` is a value calculated inside the template before the `extends` tag:

+    {% set tpl = "parent.html" %}
+    {% extends tpl %}

+If however the `extend_template` or the `tpl` variables are context variables that already exist before the template loads, then the two examples above will work as expected.

 It is a syntax error to declare more than one `extends` tag per template or to declare an `extends` tag anywhere but at the top level scope.

+### Parameterized template extension

+Using the `set` tag to override a context variable before extending a parent template will not work.
+This is because an `extends` tag is the first thing a template will evaluate regardless of where its position is in the template and extending a template will discard the current extending template's layout (i.e., everything outside `block` tags) in favor of the extended template's layout.

+You can however pass an array to override a parent template's context when extending it.
+With a parent template:

+    {# this is in parent.html #}
+    {% if show %}
+    TADA!
+    {% endif %}

+And a child template:

+    {# this is in child.html #}
+    {% extends "parent.html" with ['show' => true] %}

+Rendering the child template will produce:

+    TADA!

+Likewise, you can't use variables created using the `set` tag inside the array parameter used with the `extends` tag.
+For example, the following will not work:

+    {% set foo = "BAR" %}
+    {% extends "parent.html" with [some_string => foo] %}

 ## Parent